Phoenix Contact: Products

+Phoenix Contact is developing and manufacturing circular connectors, sensor cables and terminal blocks mosty for industrial use in control cabinets, in field installations and in device and connection technology.
+In private households, Phoenix devices are used in control systems for air conditioning, solar, and PV systems.
+A new market in private households emerged in the 2000s: to the detriment of the owners, complex and expensive home automation systems were often installed in new buildings, which also utilize Phoenix elements.

+Competitors include terminal and connector manufacturers Harting, Wago, and Weidmüller.

 History

-1923: In Essen, Germany, Hugo Knümann founded a commercial agency for electrical products and sells contact wire terminals for electric trams.
+In 1923 Hugo Knümann founded a commercial agency for electrical products and sells contact wire terminals for electric trams in Essen, Germany.
 Two floors of a rented building in Essen served as the company headquarters: offices were on the first floor; the second story was used for assembly.
-Soon after, the young company became Phönix Elektrizitätsgesellschaft (Phoenix Electricity Company).
+Soon after, the young company became "Phönix Elektrizitätsgesellschaft" (Phoenix Electricity Company).

-1928: Working together with Rhine-Westphalia Electricity Works (RWE), Hugo Knümann developed the first modular terminal block.
+Working together with Rhine-Westphalia Electricity Works (RWE), Hugo Knümann developed the first modular terminal block in 1928.

-1937: Ursula Lampmann, later to become one of the partners, joined the company as the first commercial member of staff.
-For almost six decades, she continued to play an active role in the company.
+In 1937 Ursula Lampmann, later to become one of the partners, joined the company as the first commercial member of staff.
+For almost six decades, she had an active role in the company.

-1943: On March 13, the company offices near the Essen train station were destroyed in an air raid.
+On March 13, 1943 the company offices near the Essen train station were destroyed in a British air raid at the Battle of the Ruhr in World War II.
 The company headquarters moved to the "Bürgerheim" restaurant in Blomberg.
-It is not until 1948 that part of the 30-strong company moved back to Essen.
+1948 that part of the 30-strong company moved back to Essen.

-1949: Hugo Knümann enlisted Josef Eisert, who owned numerous terminal block patents, as technical director for his company.
+Hugo Knümann enlisted Josef Eisert, who owned numerous terminal block patents, as technical director for his company in 1949.
 Eisert revised the entire product range.

-1953: Following the death of Hugo Knümann, Josef Eisert and Ursula Lampmann took over the management of Phönix Klemmen.
+Following the death of Hugo Knümann in 1953, Josef Eisert and Ursula Lampmann took over the management of Phönix Klemmen.
 Through a merger, sister company Phoenix Feinbau was created in Lüdenscheid – this marked the birth of the future Phoenix Contact Group.

-1957: The first two production facilities opened at the Flachsmarkt site in Blomberg.
-Phönix Klemmen welcomed its first apprentice, Helmut Conrad.

-1961: Klaus Eisert, son of Josef Eisert, joined the company as a managing partner.
+In 1957 Phoenix opened the first two production facilities at the Flachsmarkt site in Blomberg.
+Phönix Klemmen employed its first apprentice, Helmut Conrad.
+In 1961 Klaus Eisert, son of Josef Eisert, joined the company as a managing partner.
 He remained in this role as of 2018.
 His brothers Jörg and Gerd join the company in the following year.

-1966: The Essen location closed.
-Over 300 employees now work at the company's headquarters in Blomberg.
+In Phoenix closed the facility in Essen.
+At this time more than 300 employees now work at the company's headquarters in Blomberg.